-How to join Defiance County 4-H:
+How to Join Defiance County 4-H:

-- Costs: Defiance County has a $7.00 4-H membership fee.
+- Costs: Defiance County 4-H has a $7.00 4-H membership fee.
 4-H Clubs may have additional dues.

-Add Project Deadline (may not add projects after this date) May 1st
+(may not add projects after this date)

 Defiance County Extension also recognizes youth can learn and grow through the 4-H experience at any time of the year and at any stage of their life.
 Youth who enroll after March 30th are NOT eligible for competition.
 Youth who enroll after March 30th are not eligible for Clothing, Food-Nutrition, Miscellaneous or Livestock Judgings; nor may they participate at the Ohio State Fair or in a Defiance County Junior Fair competition.
 The reason for the aforementioned enrollment deadline of March 30th is simply so there is an established starting date for 4-H in Defiance County and show that youth who join late do not gain unfair advantage over the 4-H members who join on time.

 Members joining after March 30th will however have the opportunity to attend clinics, go to 4-H camp, participate in community service projects and even to complete a project.
 For example a girl who wasn't aware of the deadline wants to complete a genealogy project or a boy received a rabbit for his birthday and now wants to join a 4-H club, may do so.
 They will not compete in any judgings but may exhibit a poster about their project along with the other club members and receive a participation ribbon at the Defiance County Junior Fair.
 They may also complete a one-on-on judging with the 4-H educator to gain insight and experience into the judging process.